 In most other cases, the tax rate can be up to 15% of the profit, from which the capital management expenses of the fund are deducted.
 Also, in case of reinvesting your dividends into a mutual fund, the tax will not be canceled.
 Always find out before investing about dividend payout conditions to minimize investment taxes.

 Capital gain distribution

-The distribution of capital gains is subject to taxation, as a mutual fund makes securities transactions on your behalf as a shareholder.
-If this is a long-term investment, dividends will be taxed at the maximum tax rate.
+The allocation of capital growth is subject to taxation, as a mutual fund makes securities transactions on your behalf as a shareholder.
+If this is a durable contribution your funds, dividends will be taxed at the maximum tax rate.

 Capital gains from the sale of mutual fund units

 As a shareholder of a mutual fund, you can make transactions with shares of the mutual fund itself.
-If the difference between buying and selling shares of the fund is positive for you, you will have to pay tax as for capital gains.
+If the difference between buying and selling shares of the fund is positive, then accordingly the taxation law you will be obliged to pay as for capital gains.
 Calculate capital gains using several proven methods for this, and if it can be difficult for you, use the services of a professional accountant.
 This will help you minimize investment taxes.
 Also, remember that capital gains on long-term and short-term investments are taxed at different rates.